-If a student has reason to question the decision of an instructor with regard to course content or to a grade received, the student should follow this protocol:
+If a student has reason to question the decision of an instructor with regard to course content or to a grade received, the student should follow the below protocol.
+A written appeal must be made within six (6) weeks of the completion of the course in question.
+The academic appeal process generally takes four (4) weeks, which includes convening the appropriate committee when necessary.

 - 1. The appeal is first made to the instructor of the course. - 2.
 If the student has further concerns, he/she may appeal (in writing) to the Program Director.
 The Director will investigate the student's concerns and respond. - 3.
-If an appeal is made, the Program Director will forward the appeal to the HRM Academic Review Committee and provide the student with a copy of the final decision.
+If further appeal is required, the appeal should be made to the Dean of the College of Business and Executive Education. - 4.
+The Dean may decide to forward the appeal to the Academic Review Committee as necessary.
+The student also has a right to request an appeal by the Academic Review Committee if they are in disagreement with the decision rendered by the Dean.
+Either the Dean and/or the Academic Review Committee will provide the student with a copy of the final decision.

-The HRM Academic Review Committee is comprised of the Director/Chair of the HRM department, the

-Director/Chair of the BBA department, the Director/Chair of the M.S. in Management department, the Director/Chair of the BSB department/Acting Director of the MBA department, and the Dean of the College of Business and Executive Education.

-The primary role of the Committee is to work with operational issues such as grades, conduct, Comprehensive Examinations, and special situations.
-The Committee deals with plagiarism and/or complicity though it is not limited to such.
+The HRM Academic Review Committee is comprised of the Director of the HRM department, the Director of the BBA department, the Director of the M.S. in Management department, the Director of the BSB department/Acting Director of the MBA department, and the Dean of the College of Business and Executive Education.
+Please be informed that the Committee comprises the final body of academic appeal in the College of Business & Executive Education.
+The primary role of the Committee is to work with operational issues such as grades, conduct, Comprehensive Examinations, plagiarism/complicity, and special situations, though it is not limited to such.
 If any of the individuals in the Committee happens to be the professor who has awarded the grade being appealed, he/she will be replaced in that committee by another credentialed faculty member while the appeal is being addressed.